Best Way to Repair Credit in 2024

 According to the CFPB, if you owe a legitimate debt, it does not expire or disappear until after you pay it.
 However, debts in most states have a statute of limitations on collection of anywhere from three to seven years, or more in a few cases, after which you may have a legal defense if you are sued to pay.
 The confusion arises when we’re talking about entries on your credit report.

 Unpaid debts, late payments, and other negative items listed on your credit report are supposed to age off after seven years in most cases.
-Under FCRA rules, a delinquency can no longer be legally included in the credit history of an account seven years from when it first occured.
+Under FCRA rules, a delinquency can no longer be legally included in the credit history of an account seven years from when it first occurred.

 But what if you decide to make a payment toward a past debt?
 In many cases, this can restart the seven-year clock.
 So unless you plan to pay a debt in full, and until you get assurance the negative entry will be removed from your credit report, it may be best to let sleeping debts lie.